 While your cervical spine has more flexibility than the rest of your spine, it’s also prone to injury because it has less protection.
-The team at International Spine Pain & Performance Center, with offices in Washington, D.C., and Arlington, Virginia, specializes in spine care and provide cutting-edge treatments to improve your cervical spine health and reduce your pain and discomfort.
+The team at International Spine Pain & Performance Center, with offices in Washington, D.C., Fairfax, and Arlington, Virginia, specializes in spine care and provide cutting-edge treatments to improve your cervical spine health and reduce your pain and discomfort.
 For management of your cervical spine concerns, call ISPP Center or schedule an appointment online today.

 Your cervical spine, which you may refer to as your neck, is comprised of seven vertebrae that support the weight of your head and allow you to move in a variety of directions.
 Each vertebra is separated by soft cushions known as intervertebral discs.